Expansion Tips and Advice

 We have always felt welcome in Kincardine and the willingness of the Municipal office and the helpful BIA and Chamber of Commerce sure made it easy to expand our business.
 Today we have three locations throughout Midwestern Ontario and are consistently reassured that choosing to expand in Kincardine, with its beautiful location on the shores of Lake Huron, was the right choice.

-Todd discusses how he has built and expand a successful candy business in Bruce County.
+Todd discusses how he has built and expanded a successful candy business in Bruce County.

 In 2006 I found myself 46 years old and unemployed.
 I had recently worked as a candy maker so thought I would look into starting my own business.
 With the help of the Self Employment Benefit program, I was able to build a business plan and launch Northern Confections in downtown Wiarton.